-If you are a cancer patient seeking additional resources, some of these organizations may be able to provide information or offer help:
+If you are a cancer patient seeking additional resources, some of these organizations and materials may be able to provide information or offer help:

-- American Cancer Society Road to Recovery The American Cancer Society Road To Recovery program provides transportation to and from treatment for people with cancer who do not have a ride or are unable to drive themselves.
+- American Cancer Society Road to Recovery program provides transportation to and from treatment for people with cancer who do not have a ride or are unable to drive themselves.

-- Cancer Lifeline Cancer Lifeline optimizes the quality of life for all people living with cancer.
-We provide emotional support, resources, educational classes and exercise programs designed to support people in all stages of the cancer process.
-We welcome you as a patient, survivor, family member, friend, co-worker and caregiver.
-We invite you to learn more about our classes, support groups and financial and emotional support services.
+- Cancer Lifeline optimizes the quality of life for all people living with cancer.
+They provide emotional support, resources, educational classes and exercise programs designed to support people in all stages of the cancer process.

 - FORCE: Facing Our Risk of Cancer Empowered .

-- Harmony Hill Harmony Hill’s three-day retreats offer individuals affected by cancer time to reflect and explore the physical, emotional and spiritual challenges of their diagnosis.
-Through group sessions and activities such as yoga, meditation, guided imagery, poetry and art, our compassionate faculty provides self-care tools and practical resources to help facilitate healing and well-being.
-Thanks to our generous donors, lodging, meals and curriculum are provided at no cost.
+- Harmony Hill hosts three-day retreats where individuals affected by cancer have time to reflect and explore the physical, emotional and spiritual challenges of their diagnosis.
+Through group sessions and activities such as yoga, meditation, guided imagery, poetry and art, their compassionate faculty provides self-care tools and practical resources to help facilitate healing and well-being.
+Thanks to their generous donors, lodging, meals and curriculum are provided at no cost.

 - Swedish Cancer Institute Support Groups The Swedish Cancer Institute offers a variety of support groups.
 The groups provide an opportunity to meet with others having experiences similar to your own.
 Each group is led by an experienced Swedish Cancer Institute support group facilitator and is open to all patients and caregivers, whether you are receiving care at Swedish Medical Center or another cancer facility in the community.